NataliaNaranjo/intr2002-bonus-00/README.md

-# intr2002-bonus-00
+# My firts GitHub repo

-My first repo experience
+This repo contains my first experiences using GitHub Pages and Codespaces.